Gaming Hours per Day Calculator

 Troubleshooting

 Still stuck?
-Try a quick reset: use only total minutes for one week, convert to hours, and divide by seven.
-Once that matches your expectations, add details back in.
+Try a quick reset: choose per week, enter your weekly total in hours, and read hours per day = total ÷ 7.
+Once that matches your expectations, switch to a monthly or yearly total.
 This step-by-step approach reveals where the mismatch begins.

 FAQ about Gaming Hours per Day Calculator